Food & Agriculture

 The City’s Stocked Full of Produce Grant Program addresses food insecurity by offering retail stores grant funding to assist with needed infrastructure upgrades to promote the sale and storage of healthier food options.
 These grants can be used to make improvements such as the installation of new refrigeration or shelving.
 The City is able to offer this grant using Community Development Block Grant (CDBG) Federal Funding and is proud to partner with the Refresh San Joaquin in addressing food insecurity in Stockton.

-Eligible properties must by retail outlets such as corner stores or convenience stores and be located within area designated as Food Deserts.
+Eligible properties must by retail outlets such as corner stores or convenience stores and located within area designated as Food Deserts.

 - Only retail properties, such as convenience stores or corner stores located within targeted areas of the City of Stockton (see Food Deserts Map in External Links), are eligible for this program.
 Properties outside of these areas will be reviewed on a case-by-case basis for eligibility in accordance with CDBG regulations.